3manuek/3manuek.github.io/_drafts/2017-02-18-postgres-10-logrep-y-part.markdown

 CREATE PUBLICATION P_main_P2 FOR TABLE main_shard2 WITH (NOPUBLISH DELETE);
 ```

-By the current patch, Logical Replication does not support filtering by column content as `pglogical` tool.
+By the current state of the last commits on PostgreSQL, Logical Replication does not support
+filtering by column content as `pglogical` tool does.

 Even tho is possible to filter by event statement, which still quite useful for our purpose.